datalayer/mcp-compose/ui/README.md

 ## Contributing

-This is part of the MCP Server Composer project.
+This is part of the MCP Compose project.
 See the main README for contribution guidelines.

 ## License